ToolJet/ToolJet/docs/docs/data-sources/restapi.md

 2. Click the `+Add` button to open the list of available `local` and `global datasources`.
 3. Select **REST API** from the global datasource section.
 4. Enter the required query parameters.
-5. Save the query.
-6. Click `Preview` to view the data returned from the query or click `Run` to execute the query.
+5. Click `Preview` to view the data returned from the query or click `Run` to execute the query.

 :::tip
 Query results can be transformed using Transformation.
 For more information on transformations, please refer to our documentation at **[link](/docs/tutorial/transformations)**.